 Courts generally apply a rather easy test to whether a person is mentally competent to write or change a will.
 In other words, if a man of 80 changes his will to favor someone who is not a relative the test is not whether the 80 year old's mind is not what it once was.
 Rather, the test is did his mind retain enough functioning to know who his relatives are and did he have some reason to favor this new person over his relatives.

-Yes, a will or trust contest can be successful in some circumstances.
-Was the person who signed the new will or trust amendment on their deathbed?
+Even aside from the caretaker issue, the following questions are relevant in a Will challenge: Was the person who signed the new will or trust amendment on their deathbed?
 What do the medical records show about the person's mental status at the time of execution of the new document?
 How long did the non-relative beneficiary know the person who died?
 What was the relationship?

 But, will or trust contests are tough.
 Our firm, like most attorneys, will not take a will or trust contest on a contingency fee except in very special circumstances.
 Depending on the assets in the estate and whether our prospective client is a named successor trustee or executor under the will, we may or may not look to the estate to get paid.
 Will or trust contests can eat up significant assets out of the estate.
 The probate court which has jurisdiction of both trusts and wills may, depending on circumstances, allow attorneys' fees and costs for both sides out of the estate.

 In addition to legal fights over who gets what, there will sometimes be legal fights over how a successor trustee or how an executor or administrator is winding up the estate for distribution.

 PRACTICE TIP: if a will or trust change is contemplated late in life when the person losing out by the change may be expected to make a challenge to the new will or trust, it may be worthwhile to have the will or trust writer voluntarily submit to an examination by a psychologist who declares the write of sound mind to make any future challenge very difficult.
 We do not get involved in this sort of referral, we can refer you to probate lawyers who do.